 The rainforest is similar to a chemist shop in Suriname.
 Native doctors, commonly known as shamans, produce medicines from the jungle plants.

-Suriname receives up to 300,000 tourists every year.
+The country receives up to 300,000 tourists every year.
 The combination of tropical rainforests, quaint villages, roaring rivers, and great ethnic diversity, has seen the amount of visitors increase year after year.